 Torchlight Energy upsizes stock sale by $150 million on retail trading boost

-June 21 (Reuters) - Torchlight Energy Resources Inc (TRCH.O) upsized its stock offering to $250 million from $100 million, looking to cash in on the retail interest in its shares which soared more than 74% on Monday.
+(Reuters) - Torchlight Energy Resources Inc upsized its stock offering to $250 million from $100 million, looking to cash in on the retail interest in its shares which soared more than 74% on Monday.

 Torchlight shares were up another 13.4% in afterhours trading.

-The company had announced its initial plans to raise $100 million last week as part of its acquisition by industrial materials maker Metamaterial Inc (MMAT.CD).
+The company had announced its initial plans to raise $100 million last week as part of its acquisition by industrial materials maker Metamaterial Inc.

 It had also declared a special dividend of preferred stock to be issued as of market close on June 24.